Winston-Lin/dziganto.github.io/_posts/2017-5-12-EMR-From-Scratch.md

 >Amazon EMR securely and reliably handles a broad set of big data use cases, including log analysis, web indexing, data transformations (ETL), machine learning, financial analysis, scientific simulation, and bioinformatics.

-In other words, if you use common Apache big data tools, you should consider Amazon EMR because it makes the configuration process as painless as it can be.
+In other words, if you use common Apache big data tools, you should seriously consider Amazon EMR because it makes the configuration process as painless as it can be.
 That's not to say it is easy, though.

 Here is the list of Apache big data tools currently supported in EMR: